mustafaozturkmen/att-assembly/README.md

 lea (%rax), %rcx               # Load address in RAX into RCX (copy pointer)
 ```

+### What is %rip-Relative Addressing?
+In x86-64 Linux Assembly, global variables (such as strings or buffers in the ```.data``` or ```.rodata``` sections) are accessed using RIP-relative addressing.
+This is essential for generating position-independent code (PIC), which is commonly required for shared libraries and modern executables.

+> `%rip` is the instruction pointer, i.e., the address of the next instruction being executed.

+> `label(%rip)` means: "the address of `label`, calculated relative to the current instruction address."

 ## `mov` Instruction in AT&T Assembly

 The `mov` instruction is used to **copy data** from one location (source) to another (destination).
 In AT&T syntax, the format is: